Towards An Analytical Framework for Dynamic Potential Games: Introduction

-In contrast to the mean field approach and its graphon extensions, which either require homogeneity in agents' state dynamics and symmetric interaction among agents and policy classes or at least some specific \emph{asymptotic} structures of the cost functions (\cite{gao2020linear, aurell2022stochastic, lacker2022label}), the potential game framework offers a new perspective on constructing (closed-loop) Nash equilibrium that is non-asymptotic in nature.
-It also accommodates heterogeneity among agents to allow for different action sets and state dynamics, different dependencies on individual behavior, and different interaction strengths between pairs agents (see Theorem \ref{thm:distributed_game_differentiable} and Proposition \ref{prop:distribted_qudratic_MF}).
+In contrast to the mean field approach and its graphon extensions, which either require homogeneity in players' state dynamics and symmetric interaction among players and policy classes or at least some specific \emph{asymptotic} structures of the cost functions (see e.g., \cite{gao2020linear, aurell2022stochastic, lacker2022label, bayraktar2023propagation}), the potential game framework offers a new perspective on constructing (closed-loop) Nash equilibrium for finite-player games that is non-asymptotic in nature.
+It also accommodates heterogeneity among players to allow for different action sets and state dynamics, different dependencies on individual behavior, and different interaction strengths between pairs of players (see Theorem \ref{thm:distributed_game_differentiable} and Proposition \ref{prop:distribted_qudratic_MF}). { We emphasize that our proposed framework characterizes closed-loop dynamic potential games with a finite number of heterogeneous players.
+This contrasts with potential mean field games, which involve infinitely many homogeneous players and are associated with McKean-Vlasov control problems (see, for example, \cite{aurell2018mean, cecchin2022weak, gangbo2022global, carmona2023synchronization} and their references for more details).